 If we fail to comply with Nasdaq rules and requirements, our stock may be delisted.
 In addition, even if we demonstrate compliance with the requirements above, we will have to continue to meet other objective and subjective listing requirements to continue to be listed on Nasdaq.
 Delisting from Nasdaq could make trading our common stock and/or Public Warrants more difficult for investors, potentially leading to declines in our share price and liquidity.
 Without a Nasdaq listing, stockholders may have a difficult time getting a quote for the sale or purchase of our stock, the sale or purchase of our stock would likely be made more difficult and the trading volume and liquidity of our stock could decline.
 Delisting from Nasdaq could also result in negative publicity and could also make it more difficult for us to raise additional capital.
 The absence of such a listing may adversely affect the acceptance of our common stock and/or Public Warrants as currency or the value accorded by other parties.
 Further, if we are delisted, we would also incur additional costs under state blue sky laws in connection with any sales of our securities.
 These requirements could severely limit the market liquidity of our common stock and/or Public Warrants and the ability of our stockholders to sell our common stock and/or Public Warrants in the secondary market.
-If our common stock and/or Public Warrants are delisted by Nasdaq, our common stock and/or Public Warrants may be eligible to trade on an over-the-counter quotation system, such as the OTCQB Market, where an investor may find it more difficult to sell our stock or obtain accurate quotations as to the market value of our common stock and/or Public Warrants.
-In the event our common stock and/or Public Warrants are delisted from Nasdaq, we may not be able to list our common stock and/or Public Warrants on another national securities exchange or obtain quotation on an over-the counter quotation system.
+If our common stock and/or Public Warrants are delisted by Nasdaq, our common stock and/or Public Warrants may be eligible to trade on an over-the-counter quotation system, such as the OTCQB Market, where an investor may find it more difficult to sell our stock or obtain accurate quotations as to the market value of our common stock and/or Public Warrants on another national securities exchange or obtain quotation on an over-the counter quotation system.